 Do you need to raise your GPA?
-Whatever the reason, I have three action steps that can help.
+Whatever the reason (like plans on applying to grad school), I have three action steps that can help.

 First, if you’re not in your last year, take summer classes.
 It is easier to get higher grades in the summer.
 Even though you are required to learn all the information from a regular semester in around eight weeks—a common summer-course length— you’re only responsible for one or two classes.
 This is nothing compared to a fall or spring class schedule.
 Focus for eight weeks, increase your GPA, and then enjoy the rest of your summer with these 200 things to do.